Below are the international UNESCO prizes that the National Commission promotes. See our Prizes Policy to learn more

 The UNESCO Kalinga Prize for the Popularization of Science is an international distinction recognising an individual’s work (generally as a writer, editor, lecturer, radio/television/web programme director or film producer) in communicating science, research and technology to the general public.
 The successful candidate is expected to have knowledge of the role of science, technology and general research for the improvement of public welfare, the enrichment of the cultural heritage of nations and the solutions of the problems of humanity.

-Only one candidate may be nominated by each country, so all New Zealand recommendations must come through the National Commission one month prior to the UNESCO deadline of 31 May 2019.
+Only one candidate may be nominated by each country, so all New Zealand recommendations must come through the National Commission one month prior to the UNESCO deadline.
+There is currently no open call for nominations.
 Full application details are on the UNESCO website.

 UNESCO Sultan Qaboos Prize for Environmental Preservation

 The UNESCO Sultan Qaboos Prize for Environmental Preservation recognises outstanding contributions by individuals, groups of individuals, institutes or organisations in the management or preservation of the environment.

 Contributions have to be consistent with the policies, aims and objectives of UNESCO, and relate to UNESCO’s programmes in this field, i.e. environmental and natural resources research, environmental education and training, creation of environmental awareness through the preparation of environmental information materials and activities aimed at establishing and managing protected areas such as biosphere reserves and natural World Heritage sites.

 The Prize was established in 2015 as a biennial prize of USD 70,000, funded by Sultan Qaboos Bin Said of Oman.